 Landing Page Title: Activity Page Title:

 Meta Description (One description for each page (including landing pages and all activity pages.
 This should be roughly 150 characters in length.
 This is the short description that will appear beneath the activity title in search results, so it should be a compelling, keyword-rich description that will encourage the user to click)

-A prIME Oncology activity held in San Antonio, Texas, focusing on the use of targeted therapy in the treatment of patients with advanced breast cancer
+A prIME Oncology closed activity held in San Antonio, Texas, focusing on the use of targeted therapy in the treatment of patients with advanced breast cancer

 Key Words and Key Phrases (Please included as many key words or phrases as are associated with the activity.
 15 or more is ideal.
 These are words or phrases that a viewer might use in a web search.
 Please add one key word/phrase per line) Example:

 Breast Cancer